sofifregona/sofifregona/README.md

 <hr></hr>

-- 🚀 My last project is [Sistema de Gestión para bibliotecas, Back-end challenge](https://github.com/sofifregona/node_project_ialab).
+- 🚀 My last project is [E-commerce Geek](https://github.com/sofifregona/ecommerce_alura_geek) as part of the 2nd Font-end's Challenge for Oracle-ONE.

-- 🌱 I’m currently learning **JavaScript, React, Node.js, and Java**.
+- 🌱 I’m currently learning **MySQL, Python, and Java**.

-- 💡 I'm very intresting in **Data Science and Artificial Intelligence**.
+- 💡 I'm very interesting in **Data Science and Artificial Intelligence**.

 - 💼 I'm working on my portfolio.
 Meanwhile you can see all my projects on [GitHub](https://github.com/sofifregona?tab=repositories).